Rct567/FrequencyMan/README.md

 Any files placed in this folder will be preserved when the add-on is upgraded.
 All other files in the add-on folder are removed on upgrade.

-## Manual installation
+## Manual installation from GitHub

-1. Go to the Anki plugin folder, such as `C:\Users\%USERNAME%\AppData\Roaming\Anki2\addons21`
+1. Go to the Anki plugin folder, such as `C:\Users\%USERNAME%\AppData\Roaming\Anki2\addons21`.
-2. Create a new folder for the plugin, such as __addons21\FrequencyMan__
+2. Create a new folder with the name `FrequencyMan`.
-3. Clone the project in the new folder: `git clone https://github.com/Rct567/FrequencyMan.git`
+3. Make sure you are still in the directory `addons21`.
+4. Run: `git clone https://github.com/Rct567/FrequencyMan.git FrequencyMan`
 5. Start Anki.